 Individual study, research or projects in Child Development under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
-May be repeated for a maximum of 9 units.
+May be repeated for a maximum of

-200 INTRODUCTION TO OUTDOOR EDUCATION PROGRAMS Prerequisite: None
+200 INTRODUCTION TO OUTDOOR EDUCATION PROGRAMS 1 UNIT